-I am hoping that I am able to create a free resource for people looking to start Amazon FBA business.
+I am hoping that I am able to create a free resource for people looking to start selling on Amazon.
 Do not waste your money on a course when you could spend that on the product.
 Personally, I think it is better to watch some YouTube Videos, read a couple of blogs and just getting started on a smaller scale.
 You’ll learn more from doing than you will from any course out there when you could spend that on a product.

 This isn’t rocket science, you can start selling on Amazon with less than $500 and in about a month without Harvard MBA, million dollars on your bank account, reinventing the wheel, all you need is common sense, some work hours and as I said $500 of initial investment.

 This is how to it, step by step, with exact, sample product.

 Here’s a quick breakdown of costs for my first batch of 100 units ordered:

 With some quick math, you can see my total costs are about $498

 A product that meets the following basic criteria:

 - Obscure, boring item that sells well